 The search for donations from the public and grants from funders is particularly vital amid the pandemic.
 But before parting with their money they are keen to see evidence from charities that their donations will be well spent and improve people’s lives.

 This is where impact reporting resources can help.
-In September, Charity Times compiled a top 10 impact reporting resources available to help charities evaluate their work.
+Charity Times has compiled a top 10 impact reporting resources available to help charities evaluate their work.

 This includes online self-assessment tools to measuring success within financial reporting.